otrv4/otrv4/architecture-decisions/005-mix-key.md

 Transmitting the 3072-bit DH public key will increase the time to exchange messages.
-To mitigate this, the key won’t be transmitted every time the root and chain keys are changed.
+To mitigate this, the key won’t be transmitted every time the root and chain keys are derived.
 Instead, this key will be computed with a DH function every third time and the interim keys will be derived from the previous `mix_key`.
 After generating new DH keys, the new public key will be sent in every message of that ratchet in order to allow transmission even if one of the messages is dropped.

-The mix key is to be mixed in at the root level with the ECDH key.
+The mix key will be mixed in at the root level with the ECDH key.

 #### Implementation